 Before and after photos were taken of the instrument to examine the extent and possible impacts of bio-fouling (Fig. 10).
-A significant amount of hard, encrusting bio-fouling was evident across most of the instrument body by the end of the deployment, and to some extent within the conductivity cell despite the presence of the copper anti-fouling screens.
+A significant amount of hard, encrusting bio-fouling was evident across most of the instrument body by the end of the deployment including fouling directly within the conductivity cell.

 Figure 10.
-FSI NXIC instrument photos from Tampa Bay, FL test site before and after deployment
+AADI instrument photos from Tampa Bay, FL test site before and after deployment